ncskth/durin/README.md

         # Move durin 100 units left with 0 forward/backward motion and 0 rotation
         command = Move(100, 0, 0)

-        # Send command to Durin
+        # Send a command to Durin
         durin(command)

         # ... this loop continues forever!